 Adderall.
 Vyvanse.
 Ritalin.
 Strattera.
 Concerta.
-The number of ADHD medication options is staggering, and finding the right treatment feels overwhelming at times.
+The number of ADHD medication treatment options is staggering, and finding the right solution feels overwhelming at times.
 Here, an ADHD specialist explains the stimulants and nonstimulants for adults and children in terms we can all understand.

 ADHD Medication Treatments: Which Are Best?

 The number of medications available to treat attention deficit hyperactivity disorder (ADHD or ADD) is overwhelming at best, and the process for selecting the best ADHD medication for you or your child, or deciding to medicate at all, is incredibly personal.

 The ADHD medications prescribed to both children (as young as age 6) and adults are broadly categorized as

 - Stimulants – considered the first-line treatment for ADHD.
 Amphetamines fall under this category, along with methylphenidate, the most widely used treatment for ADHD, and their derivatives.1

 - Nonstimulants – prescribed to patients who don’t tolerate or see benefits from stimulant medications (up to 30 percent of patients do not respond to stimulants2).
 Three nonstimulants are approved to treat ADHD: atomoxetine, guanfacine, and clonidine.
 Nonstimulants, may also be prescribed for use alongside stimulants to treat symptoms that the latter do not alleviate.